m-hutchison/webDevelopment/README.md

 In this folder you will see different projects I have worked on using different styles of coding.

 If there's anything you like or have feedback then feel free to contact me at mathew@hotmail.com.au

+#AJAX Template

+This is just a blank template using AJAX for a fast loading front page.
+Design is basic and can be edited and used without permission.